MicrosoftDocs/data-api-builder-docs/data-api-builder/tutorial-deploy-container-app-cli.md

     > [!TIP]
     > You can always check the output of this command using `echo $RESOURCE_GROUP_ID`.

 1. Create a variable named `MANAGED_IDENTITY_NAME` with a uniquely generated name for your user-assigned manager identity.
-You will also use this variable multiple times in this tutorial.
+You also use this variable multiple times in this tutorial.

     ```azurecli-interactive
     MANAGED_IDENTITY_NAME="ua-$RANDOM"